SLVSE94G September 2018 – June 2024 TPS2663

 • Using large PCB GND plane

-• Use of a Schottky diode across the output and GND to absorb negative spikes
+• Using a Schottky diode across the output and GND to absorb negative spikes

-• A low value ceramic capacitor (C(IN) to approximately 0.1 μF) to absorb the energy and dampen the transients.
+• Using a low value ceramic capacitor (C(IN) to approximately 0.1 μF) to absorb the energy and dampen the transients.

 The approximate value of input capacitance can be estimated with Equation 14